jtlapp/typebox-form-parser/README.md

 ## Introduction

 This library interprets HTTP form data and query parameters as objects defined by [TypeBox](https://github.com/sinclairzx81/typebox) schemas.
 Given a TypeBox schema and either an instance of [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) or [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams), the library parses the data as an instance of the schema to the degree that it is able, without also validating the data.
-To validate the resulting parsed data, call TypeBox's [check function](https://github.com/sinclairzx81/typebox#values-check) or [errors function](https://github.com/sinclairzx81/typebox#errors), or use a [TypeBox validator](https://github.com/jtlapp/typebox-validators).
+To validate the resulting parsed data, pass it to TypeBox's [check function](https://github.com/sinclairzx81/typebox#values-check) or [errors function](https://github.com/sinclairzx81/typebox#errors), or use a [TypeBox validator](https://github.com/jtlapp/typebox-validators).

 ## Installation